Rice vermicelli: Mainland China

 As the term 米粉 (mifen) literally only means "rice noodles" in Chinese, there is considerable variation among rice noodles granted this name.
 In Hubei and historically in much of Hunan, mifen refers to thick, flat rice noodles made using a wet mix, similar to shahe fen.
-In Changde, the term refer to thick, round noodles that has supplanted the other mifen in Hunan.
+In Changde, the term refers to thick, round noodles that have supplanted the other mifen in Hunan.
 These are mifen in China, but not rice vermicelli noodles.